hans/nn-decoding/README.md

    wget -qO- https://get.nextflow.io | bash
    ```

-   TODO remark about putting this on your PATH
+   This installation script will put a binary `nextflow` in your working
+   directory.
+The later commands in this README assume that this binary is on
+   your `PATH`.
 2. [Singularity][5] retrieves and runs the software containers necessary for
    the pipeline.
 It is likely already available on your computing cluster.
 If
    not, please see the [Singularity installation instructions][6].